 The portfolio contains a proportion of assets set aside for collateral purposes linked to the derivative contracts entered into.
 The collateral portfolio, comprising cash and eligible securities readily convertible to cash, provides sufficient liquidity to manage exposure relating to the derivative transactions and is expected to achieve a return in excess of SONIA (Sterling Overnight Index Average).
+During the year ended 31 March 2023, no liquidity support or facilities were required by the company as a result of collateral calls.

-The derivative values in the tables above represent the net market value of derivatives held within each of these asset categories as follows:
+The derivative values in the table above represent the net market value of derivatives held within each of these asset categories as follows: